GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Proposed Methods

 Catastrophic forgetting can also occur when a previously observed region from a past sliding window \emph{overfit} to images from the current sliding window.
 As illustrated in \Cref{fig:iro}, overfitting is caused by incomplete ray obscuration (IRO) where Gaussians that are associated with the current view (red) do not completely obscure the sensor rays (blue).
 Thus, Gaussians created from prior views (orange) are still partially visible such that their parameters update to match the appearances in the current view.
 In prior works, both RO and IRO are reduced by storing images from all sliding windows to retrain the Gaussians.
 These images typically dominate the total memory usage which grows over time.

-Replacing images from the past sliding window with the ones \emph{rendered} from the existing map is not sufficient for reducing catastrophic forgetting.
-In particular, the fidelity of these images slowly degrades over time due to artifacts in the map caused by forgetting.
-Thus, our framework deploys techniques that reduce forgetting throughout the entire Gaussian initialization and optimization process.
+Using \emph{rendered} images from the existing map is not sufficient for reducing catastrophic forgetting during optimization.
+In particular, the fidelity of these images slowly degrades over time due to artifacts in the map caused by forgetting from RO and IRO.
 To reduce RO, our framework consists of an accurate Gaussian initialization procedure (\Cref{subsec:initialization}) that compactly encodes obstacle-free regions.
 These regions are used to identify instances where new Gaussians occlude existing ones, which are pruned at the end of optimization.
 To reduce IRO, we propose a two-stage optimization procedure (\Cref{subsec:optimization}) to update a small subset of Gaussians that are both inconsistent and sufficiently visible to the current sliding window so that the remaining Gaussians do not overfit to the current window.